Ben Steel

 Ben Steel is an Australian actor and director who is most known for his regular role of Jude Lawson in Australian soap Home and Away.

 Early life and acting training

-Steel's parents are Glenys Steel and Ray Steel.
-He has two older sisters, Nicole Simpson (Steel) and Kara Joiner (Steel).

-Steel moved to Sydney after completing his high school studies in 1993.
-His family remained in Melbourne.

 Steel started taking acting lessons when he was eleven.
 This later led to studies at Sydney's Australian Theatre for Young People and The Actor's Centre.
 It was at The Actor's Pulse in Sydney that Steel discovered the Meisner acting technique.

 He continued his studies with the Meisner technique overseas at The Impulse Company in London, and Playhouse West in Los Angeles.

 He is currently studying at The Prague Playhouse in the Czech Republic.

 Career

 Early career

 Steel began appearing in television commercials at the age of eleven.

 At the age of fifteen he purchased his first video camera to explore life on the other side of the lens.

 He made his first appearance on a television drama series in 1992 when, as a seventeen-year-old, he appeared in the award-winning crime series Phoenix on Australia's ABC-TV.

 Steel studied media and film studies at high school then moved to Sydney to pursue full-time work in the film industry.
 Steel's tenacity paid off when he scored a lighting job on the high-rating ABC program Heartbreak High.
 This was the break Steel needed, giving him enough technical experience to work behind-the-scenes on bigger projects such as the feature films Doing Time for Patsy Cline, Dark City and Oscar and Lucinda.